 Top 10 Grand Funk Railroad Songs

-Taking a power-trio cue from bands like Cream and the Jimi Hendrix Experience, Grand Funk Railroad were one of the loudest and heaviest groups on the planet.
-Over the past 40-plus years, the music of guitarist-singer Mark Farner, drummer Don Brewer and bassist Mel Schacher (and later keyboardist Craig Frost) has become marginalized, trivialized and written off as thud rock.
+Grand Funk Railroad took a power-trio cue Cream and the Jimi Hendrix Experience to become one of the loudest and heaviest groups on the planet.
+Over the decades since, the music of guitarist-singer Mark Farner, drummer Don Brewer and bassist Mel Schacher (and later keyboardist Craig Frost) has become marginalized, trivialized and written off as thud rock.
 But this Flint, Mich., band helped rule the rock world in the first part of the '70s, selling out stadiums, collecting platinum records and scoring hit pop singles along the way.
 They were even kicked off a 1970 tour as openers for Led Zeppelin after upstaging the headliners.
 We salute the original American band with a list of the Top 10 Grand Funk Railroad Songs.

-First song, first side, first album — this is how Grand Funk Railroad kicked things off.
-‘Are You Ready?’ pretty much carves out the band's identity in three glorious minutes.
+First song, first side, first album -- this is how Grand Funk Railroad kicked things off.
+"Are You Ready?" pretty much carves out the band's identity in three glorious minutes.
 Drummer Brewer never lets up, keeping the Railroad on the tracks and running steady.
-Simple and to the point, ‘Are You Ready?’ is prime Grand Funk with steam to spare.
-Turn this one up loud.
-Real loud.
+Simple and to the point, "Are You Ready?" is prime Grand Funk with steam to spare.